OceanOutcomes/ocean-outcomes/news/_posts/2017-7-31-iuu-seafood-imports-to-japan.md

 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/iuu-imports-japanese-market-hero.jpg
 featured: TRUE
 ---
-###**Tokyo, Japan** - A new <a href="http://www.sciencedirect.com/science/article/pii/S0308597X17300817" target="_blank">paper</a> published in the journal of *Marine Policy* estimates that 24–36% of 2.15 million tonnes of wild-seafood imports to Japan in 2015, valued at $1.6 to $2.4 billion, were of illegal or unreported origin.
+###**Tokyo, Japan** - <a href="http://www.sciencedirect.com/science/article/pii/S0308597X17300817" target="_blank">A new paper</a> published in the journal of *Marine Policy* estimates that 24–36% of 2.15 million tonnes of wild-seafood imports to Japan in 2015, valued at $1.6 to $2.4 billion, were of illegal or unreported origin.

 The investigation, conducted by a team of leading researchers from the University of British Columbia, assessed 27 seafood products coming from 9 leading source countries to Japan; some products such as imported Chinese eel were found to be up to 45-75% illegally harvested.